skip to content

 The Mech Rider will mark five players with Roman numerals, and after charging this attack up, rush at them in ascending order.

-This attack applies Extreme Vulnerability (and Float) to any player hit by it; getting hit a second time while under this effect will instantly kill you.
+This attack applies (and Float) to any player hit by it; getting hit a second time while under this effect will instantly kill you.

 Marked players should spread out slightly, preferably staying closer to the center (due to The Sniper queuing up Ricochet), and Dodge or block the attack as it comes at them.